triton-inference-server/server/docs/client.rst

 You can now access the files from /tmp on the host system.
 To run the Python examples you will need to install the whl file::

-  $ pip install --upgrade /tmp/tensorrtserver-*.whl
+  $ pip install --user --upgrade /tmp/tensorrtserver-*.whl

 .. build-client-end-marker-do-not-remove